mattpe/node-ci-intro/lecture/readme.md

 1. Implement a functional CI/CD pipeline (on prototype level at least)

     - Try to reach at least making automatic build when you push code to your git remote repository.
-If you use NodeJS for back-end application, try for example to run unit tests automatically.
+If you use NodeJS for back-end application, try to run (unit) tests and deploy the application automatically.
     - At your convenience, use GitHub (with integrated Actions) or Gitlab (with integrated CI pipelines) or TravisCI (or [any other](https://github.com/marketplace/category/continuous-integration))
-    - Once you get the pipeline, test pushing with working code (and corrupted code too to get a build to fail to see the results).
+    - Once you get the pipeline done, test pushing with working code (and corrupted code too to get a build to fail to see the results).

-2. Write a description about your CI/CD design and implementation include e.g.:
+2. Write a description about your CI/CD pipeline design and implementation including e.g.:

-    - how is the current implementation working?
+    - How is the current implementation working?
       - If relevant, give the link to e.g. test server where latest version of app get deployed, or Artifacts (assets-for-download) from which one can download fresh apk, etc.
-    - key features
+    - Key features
-    - what is still missing?
+    - What is still missing?
-    - possible next steps or enhancements in future
+    - Possible next steps or enhancements in future

 3. Submitting the assignment

-    - include a link to your implementation and the written description to your project's Planner
+    - Include a link to your implementation and the written description to your project's Planner/project board
-    - use your CI/CD pipeline implementation as a part of your project development workflow
+    - Use your CI/CD pipeline implementation as a part of your project development workflow

 Assignment is evaluated as a part of the project work.